 M.S.
 Co-Op Program (4 semesters)

 This option allows the combination of formal education with practical industrial experience.
-The students begin with one semester of coursework, and then spend one full year working in industry, following which they return to complete the second semester of coursework.
-During the year in industry the students are paid the normal salary for employees with similar levels of experience.
-The Institute of Optics will assist the student in securing a Co-Op position in industry.
+The students begin with one semester of coursework, and then spend one full year working in the industry, following which they return to complete the second semester of coursework.
+During the year in industry, the students are paid the normal salary for employees with similar levels of experience.
+The Institute of Optics will assist the student in securing a Co-Op position in the industry.